CHP Motorcycle Safety Information

 - Always assume that people driving other vehicles cannot see you and ride defensively.

-I have dedicated my life to helping injured Fair Oaks residents.
-My law practice has been active for close to 40 years.
-My team of attorneys has handled cases of all types, including wrongful death claims, all kinds of traffic crashes, and client injuries ranging from spinal cord trauma to traumatic brain injuries.
+Our law office is dedicated to assisting injured Fair Oaks residents.
+Our team of attorneys has handled cases of all types, including wrongful death claims, traffic crashes, and client injuries ranging from spinal cord trauma to traumatic brain injuries.